 "Shut up.
 I don't give a shit about the travel.
 I like when you travel.
 I can get things done.
 I'm not upset about the travel.
 It's the disrespect and total denial about what a horrible person your mother is and how she abuses me and how you do nothing about it but make excuses for her.
 And now there's this.
-I hope who ever is doing this shit kills me so all you jerks feel bad about treating me like I'm crazy instead of someone on the receiving end of criminal abuse."
+I hope who ever is doing this shit kills me so all you jerks feel bad about treating me like I'm crazy instead of being abused."
 Gene grabbed her glass, poured in more vodka, brushed angrily past Robin and grabbed another can of carbonated water from the fridge.
-Before storming out of the room and up the stairs she turned to him saying, "You go clean up the shit.
+Before storming out of the room and up the stairs she turned to him and saying, "You go clean up the shit.
 I've had all the shit I can handle for a while.
 Welcome home."
 Robin watched helplessly as she walked away from him.
 He heard a door slam upstairs.

-In her studio Gene approached the piece in progress currently on her easel.
+In her studio Gene approached the board currently on her easel.
 The under painting was now almost all covered with background and middleground.
 Holding her glass to her heart she stood back and stared at the composition.
 This was the most dangerous time in the process, laying in the foreground.
-There were a couple hazy areas where figures were going to be placed.
+There were a couple hazy areas where the figures were going to be placed.
 She looked over her shoulder as she heard Robin lumber up the stairs with his bag and into the bedroom down the hall.
-She heard the toilet flush and the shower start to run.

-Turning back to the painting she sat her drink on a side table and picked up a graphite stick.
-With a few quick strokes she lightly outlined a simple armature of two figures, one reclining and the other standing, leaning over the reclining figure.
+Turning back to the painting she sat her drink down on a side table and picked up a graphite stick.
+With a few quick strokes she lightly outlined a simple armature of the figures, one reclining and the other standing, leaning over the reclining figure.
 The muted tones of the background had been the right choice.
 This series was a totally different choice of pallet from any of the work she had been doing for the past few years and it was a welcome break visually.
 Still though, looking at the piece was strange.
 She sometimes felt like she was working on someone else's painting in progress.
 There was a gentle knock on the door.
 Gene didn't turn around.
-The door opened softly and Robin entered silently waiting for his wife to turn to him.
+The door opened softly and Robin quietly entered waiting for his wife to turn to him.
 She didn't.